 Dr. Cloud-Biebl has experience teaching anatomy to students in various health profession programs.
 Her other teaching interests include neuroscience, neurorehabilitation, biomechanics, and research topics.
 Dr. Cloud-Biebl’s primary research interests are the evaluation of upper limb biomechanics and the characterization and treatment of secondary conditions following neurological injury.
 She works collaboratively with a multi-disciplinary team in the Rehabilitation Medicine Research Center to execute this research agenda.

 Dr. Hake joined the Physical Therapy Doctoral Program in 2018.
 She graduated from Mayo Clinic School of Health Sciences' Physical Therapy Program in 2001 and from University of Maryland School of Medicine in 2012 with a Doctor of Science in physical therapy.
 Before joining the academic faculty, Dr. Hake served as the direct clinical instructor for over 100 students completing eight- to 12-week clinical education experiences in the acute care setting.
-Her academic teaching interests include acute care topics, complex medical conditions, examination and systems review, interventions, professional management and clinical education.
+In addition to her role as the program's Director of Clinical Education, her academic teaching interests include acute care topics, complex medical conditions, examination and systems review, interventions, professional management and clinical education.
 Her research interests include defining and evaluating student competency in the acute care setting, simulation education, and oncology rehabilitation.

 Dr. Hellyer joined the Mayo Clinic faculty in January 2003.
 He received his master's degree in physical therapy and Ph.D. in pharmacology from the University of Iowa.
 He is a member of the American Physical Therapy Association, American Physiological Society, and National Strength and Conditioning Association (Certified Strength and Conditioning Specialist).
 Dr. Hellyer teaches pharmacology, management of cardiopulmonary conditions and anatomy.
 He has led DPT students on six physical therapy service learning trips to Honduras.